 A network of color-blazed trails (white, blue, red, and yellow) as well as a snowmobile trail across the property allow visitors to explore this recently conserved preserve.
 A few other short/spur trails provide trail connections or scenic views.
+The trail from the primary parking to the pond is easy, while some of the other trails in the preserve are moderate.

 Visit Knight's Pond, or follow trails into the woods through oak-hickory forests and alongside vernal pools.
 Trails crossing Blueberry and Bruce Hills provide for some nice elevation changes.
 Snowshoeing and skiing are permitted, though trails are not managed specifically for these uses.